1) Who is responsible for your personal data and whom can you contact?

 7) Do we share your personal data with third parties?

 If necessary or useful to achieve the Purposes, we reserve the right to disclose or make accessible the personal data to the following recipients, provided this is legally or otherwise authorised or required:

 - public/governmental administrations, courts, competent authorities (e.g. financial supervisory authorities) or financial market actors (e.g. third-party or central depositaries, brokers, exchanges and registers);

 - Pictet Group entities or third-party Processors that process personal data on our behalf and/or to which we outsource certain tasks of ours (outsourcing);

 - auditors or legal advisors.

 We undertake not to transfer personal data to any third parties other than those listed above, except as disclosed to Data Subjects from time to time or if required by applicable laws and regulations applicable to them or by any order from a court, governmental, supervisory or regulatory body, including tax authorities.

-8) Are personal data transferred outside of our jurisdiction of incorporation?
+8) Are personal data transferred outside our jurisdiction of incorporation?

-In relation to our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereinafter “International Transfer”) (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g., a contract with you or with third parties in your interest, (ii) when the communication is necessary to safeguard an overriding public interest, or (iii) in exceptional cases duly foreseen by applicable laws (e.g., disclosures of certain trades made on an exchange to international trade registers).
+In the course of our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereafter “International Transfer”): (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g. a contract with you or with third parties in your interest; (ii) when the communication is necessary to safeguard an overriding public interest; or (iii) in exceptional cases duly foreseen by applicable laws (e.g disclosures of certain trades made on an exchange to international trade registers).